Collections of antiques

 often need to be dispersed the same way they were assembled.

 sections and then dealt with as the situation dictates.

-Sometimes as smaller collections or groupings, other times piece by piece.
+Sometimes sold as smaller collections or groupings, other times piece by piece.

 It takes a special knowledge and acumen to properly

 catalog, identify, appreciate, and properly redistribute some of these

 tool collection or a collection of diverse office antiques could well

 hold more significance and interest when re-focused or re-assembled

 upon specific segments or themes.
 Say just planes within a tool collection,